 Struggling to stand out?
 It might be time to take it personally…

-Although it can seem like work experience, knowledge, and qualifications are the only factors a prospective employer is interested in – your personality also plays a big part in your suitability.
-And even if you match the job specifications perfectly, not drawing attention to your essential attributes could be holding you back.
+Although it can seem like experience, knowledge and qualifications are the only factors a prospective employer is interested in – your personality also plays a big part in your suitability.
+And even if you match the job description perfectly, not drawing attention to some of your essential attributes could be holding you back.

-To make sure you’re highlighting your attributes as well as your skills, here are five personal attributes most valued by employers:
+To make sure you’re highlighting your personal qualities as well as your skills, here’s a quick explanation of the difference between them – and five personal qualities most valued by employers:

 Employers also want someone who can prove their abilities, know their worth, and actually follow through with their claims.
 After all, if you’re not sure of yourself, how can they be sure of you?

 So when it comes to an interview, always exert confidence in your expertise – whether it’s by providing unique examples to prove your personal skills, maintaining eye contact and a firm handshake, or putting your abilities into practice in roleplays or tests.